rwblickhan/11ty-rwblickhan.org/fiction/twoshipstherewere.md

 tags: fiction
 title: Two Ships There Were
 date: 2020-03-04
-snippet: "Nonsense poem in the tradition of Lewis Carroll."
+snippet: "A nonsense poem in the tradition of Lewis Carroll."
 ---

 Two ships there were